 Yes, Blocknify complies with the requirements of the Bundesgesetz über die Elektronische Signatur (ZertES, SCSE Federal Act of 18 March 2016, RS 943.03), the Uniform Electronic Transactions Act (UETA, 7A Pt.
 1 U.LA.
 211, 211-99 (2002), U.S. Electronic Signature in Global and National Commerce Act of 2000 (ESIGN), and the European Union eIDAS (EU No.910/2014) regarding electronic signatures and transmissions.

 To qualify as an advanced e-signature, we need to comply with the following four requirements (how we comply):

-- It uniquely linked to the signatory (we create a unique private and public key, that is never transmitted at any time).
+- It uniquely linked to the signatory (we create a unique private and public key, the private key is never transmitted at any time).

 - It is capable of identifying the signatory (we verify your email and phone).

 - It is created using electronic signature creation data that the signatory can, with a high level of confidence, use under his sole control (the private key is always created locally and encrypted via your created signing PIN).

 - It is linked to the data signed in addition to that in such a way that any subsequent change in the data is detectable.
 (Your signature is tied to a document fingerprint hash within the blockchain, even if one pixel is changed the signature will not match).

 Authentication of Signer